IBM watsonx.ai

 return tokenized.text

-region = "frankfurt" # Define the region of your choice here
+region = "frankfurt" # Define your region here

 api_key = os.environ["IBM_API_KEY"]